You have finished your book manuscript draft. Congratulations.

 A second or third pair of eyes are always of high value in any editing process.

-While it’s not possible to replace a professional editor, you can still do a reasonable job if you take your time and be thorough.
+While it’s not possible to replace an experienced professional for copy editing and proofreading, you can still do a very good job if you take your time and are thorough.

 Yes, we have a lot of online tools now to help correct texts.

 But none of them are 100% reliable.
-The only way is to edit your work carefully.
+The only way is to edit your work slowly and carefully.

 1. Basic error correction